graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `description` may return a String or {null}.
 - `possibleTypes` returns the list of types that can be represented within this union.
 They must be object types.
 - All other fields must return {null}.

+**Intersection**

+Intersections are a higher-order abstract type defined by a list of constraining abstract types.
+The list of constraining abstract member types is accessible in `memberTypes`.
+The possible types of an intersection are explicitly listed out in `possibleTypes`.
+Types can be made parts of intersections without modification of that type.

+Fields\:

+- `kind` must return `__TypeKind.INTERSECTION`.
+- `name` must return a String.
+- `description` may return a String or {null}.
+- `memberTypes` returns the list of constraining abstract types defined by the intersection.
+They must be interface or union types.
+- `possibleTypes` returns the list of types that can be represented within this intersection.
+They must be object types.
+- All other fields must return {null}.

 **Interface**